apache/pekko-projection/docs/src/main/paradox/jdbc.md

 @@snip [reference.conf](/jdbc/src/main/resources/reference.conf) { #config }

 @@@ note
-Settings `akka.projection.jdbc.dialect` and `akka.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` do not have a valid default value.
+Settings `pekko.projection.jdbc.dialect` and `pekko.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` do not have a valid default value.
 You must configured them in your `application.conf` file.

 See @ref:[Required Configuration Settings](#required-configuration-settings) and @ref:[Blocking JDBC Dispatcher](#blocking-jdbc-dispatcher) sections for details.
 @@@